-Matt Hague was hit by a pitch from Rafael Dolis with the bases loaded in the bottom of the ninth inning, and the Pittsburgh Pirates beat the Cubs 3-2 on Saturday night.
+PITTSBURGH – Matt Hague was hit by a pitch from Rafael Dolis with the bases loaded in the bottom of the ninth inning, and the Pittsburgh Pirates sent the Chicago Cubs to their 11th straight loss with a 3-2 victory Saturday night.

-Hague took a 96 mph fastball from Dolis (2-4) in the left side below the rib cage, scoring Jose Tabata and eliciting an incredulous look to the sky by the Cubs reliever.
+Hague took a 96 mph fastball from Dolis (2-4) in the left side, scoring Jose Tabata and eliciting an incredulous look to the sky by the Cubs reliever.

-Before hitting Hague, Dolis walked Josh Harrison and Neil Walker earlier in the ninth after Tabata had singled to lead off the inning.
+Dolis also walked Josh Harrison and Neil Walker earlier in the ninth after Tabata had singled to lead off the inning.

 The punchless Cubs offense continued to struggle, managing six hits against Kevin Correia and three relievers.
 Closer Joel Hanrahan (2-0) had two strikeouts in a perfect ninth.